mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 injecting them into the service containers with volume mounts in a [Docker compose extends](https://docs.docker.com/compose/extends/?target=_blank).

-We will go thorugh the induvidual services below, but make sure to **stop the Mender server** before proceeding.
+We will go through the individual services below, but make sure to **stop the Mender server** before proceeding.

 !!
 When you replace the certificates and keys, any Mender Clients (and potentially web browsers) currently connecting to the server will reject the new certificates.
 Rotating server keys in live installations is not yet covered in this document.